 It was designed to help leaders:

-· Systematically uncover the hidden risks of their new strategy
+· Systematically uncover the hidden risks and opportunities

-· Develop a game plan to manage those risks
+· Develop a game plan to align and manage those risks

 · More confidently lead others to take action and accomplish results.